davidul/davidul.github.io/content/posts/graphs/graph-representation.md

 This is undirected unweighted graph so we represent every edge by simple 1.
 Absence of the edge is 0.

+Space O(V^2) too much memory needed.

+Get all neighbors of a node you have to iterate over the whole row.

 ## Adjacency list

 Stores the edges as linked list.